isabella232/primetime.en/help/programming/tvsdk-3.0-for-android/android-3.0-content-playback-options-android2/mediaplayerobjects-working-with/android-3.0-suspend-and-restore.md

 uuid: 624a87df-df65-4358-915b-c09a3a4fa224
 ---

-# Suspend and Restore MediaPlayer{#suspend-and-restore-mediaplayer}
+# Suspend and Restore MediaPlayer {#suspend-and-restore-mediaplayer}

 Suspending and restoring the TVSDK MediaPlayer when a device screen is turned off and on must be handled by your application.